Rodions Kurucs

-Rodions Kurucs (born 5 February 1998) is a Latvian professional basketball player for Baskonia of the Liga ACB and EuroLeague.
+Rodions Kurucs (born 5 February 1998) is a Latvian professional basketball player for Saski Baskonia of the Liga ACB and EuroLeague.
 He plays the small forward position.

 Professional career

 Early career

 In March 2014, Kurucs signed a multi-year contract with the Latvian club VEF Rīga, after having played for the club's youth academy, VEF Rīga Skola, in Latvia's second men's division (LBL2).
 He made his debut on VEF's first team, during the 2014–15 campaign, logging his first minutes in Latvia's top-tier-level league, the LBL, in the Eastern European regional VTB United League, and in Europe's second-tier-level league, the EuroCup.
 He played at the Adidas Next Generation Tournament in 2015.

 FC Barcelona

 In July 2015, Kurucs agreed to a four-year deal with the Spanish powerhouse FC Barcelona.
 He then spent the 2015–16 season playing in the junior club of FC Barcelona.
 In 2016, after turning 18 years of age, Kurucs joined the reserve team of FC Barcelona, FC Barcelona B, of the LEB Oro, which is the second-tier level in the Spanish league system.

 Kurucs made his debut in the European-wide top-tier level EuroLeague, on 24 March 2017, in a 67–54 home win against Crvena zvezda Belgrade.
 In his first EuroLeague game, he logged three minutes of playing time, and scored two points.
 On 13 July 2018, Kurucs parted ways with FC Barcelona, but the Catalan club reserved the player's rights in case he returned to play in Europe.